 An Overview of the Law

-bill makes rent regulation a permanent part of the New York State housing code.
+In the past, rent stabilization provisions would sunset every few years, leading to Capitol clashes that landlords and developers usually won.
+The new bill makes rent regulation a permanent part of the New York State housing code.

 The bill also lowers the percentage by which landlords can increase rents for improvements.
 Some property owners had relied on unnecessary upgrades in order to raise prices and, by extension, force tenants from their apartments.

 Lastly, owners can no longer remove blocks of units from rent stabilization by claiming them for family use.
 The bill caps the number of family units at one per building.

 Does the Law Help New York Tenants?

 In New York City, regulated rents are about 25% lower than unregulated rents, so the bill should level the playing field for working-class residents.
 That said, the Act has critics who feel that it may do more harm than good.